-When your signal does not have a price, TradersPost will fetch a quote from the broker and use the configured market price type from the strategy settings instead of using the price from the signal.
+When your signal does not have a price, TradersPost will fetch a quote from the broker and use Entry market price type from your subscription instead of using a price from the signal.
 By default, the Midpoint will be used.
-For example, if you have limit orders configured and you send a signal without a limitPrice, then TradersPost will use the the price from the quote.
+For example, if you have limit orders configured and you send a signal without a limitPrice, then TradersPost will use the price from the quote.

 {